Martin Kližan: 2010–11: Top 100 debut

 In 2010, Kližan qualified for the US Open.
 In his first main-draw Grand Slam tournament appearance, he lost to former world No. 1 Juan Carlos Ferrero in the first round.
 Later in the year, Kližan won his first Challenger tournament as a wildcard in his hometown of Bratislava at the Slovak Open.
-He would subsequently break into the top 100 in September of the following year.
+He would subsequently break into the top 100 on 12 September 2011.

-2012: Best Grand Slam fourth round run, Top 30 debut
+2012: Best major fourth round run at US Open, Top 30

 In his Wimbledon debut, Kližan defeated Juan Ignacio Chela 11–9 in the fifth set in the first round, before losing in five sets to Viktor Troicki in the second round, despite being 2–1 up in sets.
 He competed in men's singles at the 2012 Summer Olympics, as well as the men's doubles with Lukáš Lacko.

 At the 2012 US Open, Kližan advanced to the fourth round of a Grand Slam for the first time in his career, upsetting fifth seeded Jo-Wilfried Tsonga in the second round in four sets.